 Group Shot Offer

 A friendly stranger approaches, volunteering to take a photo.
 As the tourists are getting ready for the photo, the stranger is already gone with the gadget.

-Tourists come to party and some local men / women approaches and get flirty on a bar.
-After a great night, the woman / man disappears.
+Tourists come to a party and some local men/women approaches and get flirty on a bar.
+After a great night, the woman/man disappears.
 Now the tourists are forced to pay overpriced bills.
 Worse, tourists are drugged and get robbed.

-Tourists will be approached by a local man saying that he is selling precious stones and jewelry that are worth a fortune when sold on other countries.
+Tourists will be approached by a local man saying that he is selling precious stones and jewelry that are worth a fortune when sold in other countries.
 But these items are faux.